ws1227/YJSafeKVO/README.md

 Another example:

-e.g. If you call -addObserver:keyPath:.., and not observing, or call -[super observeValueForKeyPath:..] not properly, it crashes.
+e.g. If you call -addObserver:keyPath:.., and not observing, it crashes.

 ```
 *** Terminating app due to uncaught exception 'NSInternalInconsistencyException', reason: '<Bar: 0x1002000b0>: An -observeValueForKeyPath:ofObject:change:context: message was received but not handled.